- Summer fun too often involves increased drinking, say alcohol addiction experts, as they issue heatwave advice

 Dr William Shanahan, Clinical Director of Addictions at Priory, said: “For many people, enjoying the occasional alcoholic drink in the sunshine is a harmless pleasure.
 However, if you associate sun with alcohol, then dangerous habits can form.
 If the UK starts to see longer, hotter summers, then a lot of people will need to reconsider their relationship with alcohol in the summer months.”

-Dr David McLaughlan, Consultant Psychiatrist at Priory Hospital Roehampton and Co-Founder of Curb, a new addictive behaviour change app, said: “If you are finding yourself drinking at home in the garden increasingly often, then you might be forming risky habits.
+Dr David McLaughlan, Consultant Psychiatrist at Priory Hospital Roehampton and Co-Founder of Curb, a new addictive behaviour change app, said: “If you're finding yourself drinking at home in the garden increasingly often, then you might be forming risky habits.
 The key is to form new behaviours that replace the old ones.
 Find something else that you enjoy doing in the sunshine, so your brain no longer associates sun with alcohol.

 A House of Commons report into alcohol treatment services last month (May) said there are an estimated 10 million people in England who regularly exceed drinking guidelines, including 1.7 million who drink at higher risk and around 600,000 who are dependent on alcohol, with an “alarming increase in alcohol-related deaths”.

-Without expert support, alcohol addiction can cause a range of long-term physical and psychological problems, and can be fatal.
+"Without expert support, alcohol addiction can cause a range of long-term physical and psychological problems, and can be fatal."

 Dr McLaughlan added: “There are a number of signs to look out for that may suggest you’re struggling with alcoholism and should seek support.
-These can include finding that you’ve built a tolerance to alcohol, meaning that you need to drink more to feel ‘drunk’; drinking heavily on your own; intense cravings for alcohol, to the extent that these affect your mood and concentration levels.
+These can include finding that you’ve built a tolerance to alcohol, meaning that you need to drink more to feel ‘drunk’, drinking heavily on your own, intense cravings for alcohol, to the extent that these affect your mood and concentration levels.

 “These things can ultimately lead to missing out on special occasions due to your drinking habits, feeling as though alcohol has taken over your life, and lying or being deceptive about your drinking habits.
 Once addiction takes hold, people will continue to drink despite the negative effects it has had on home, work and social life, as well as your mental health.”